textileio/papers/draft.md

 Threads
 -------

-In Textile, the *interface* to Logs is managed as a Thread, which is a collection of Logs on a given topic.
+The *interface* to Logs is managed as a Thread, which is a collection of Logs on a given topic.
 Threads are an event sourced, distributed database, and can be used to maintain a single, collaboratively edited, followed, or hosted dataset across multiple